mossti/Portfolio/_projects/0015_generative_bomi_for_6_dof_robotic_arm_teleoperation.md

 ## Key Insights

 - VAE-based latents capture user-specific movement signatures in a compact and reusable form.
-- Latent spaces are smoother and more adaptable than PCA in the presence of sensor noise or posture shift.
+- Latent spaces are smoother and more robust than PCA in the presence of sensor noise or posture shift.
 - The probabilistic nature of the model supports uncertainty-aware intent prediction, which is valuable for shared autonomy systems.
 - While not yet deployed in real-time trials, offline control decoding from the latent space has yielded promising results.